 Turkey’s story goes way back.
 Turkey, the birth of a republic, the land of mighty empires, home to ancient civilizations, a wealth of history and also over 15 UNESCO World Heritage Sites.
-Fast forwarding time, today, Turkey is a desirable destination presenting a range of incredible opportunities for visitors.
-History and culture has been preserved here for over tens and thousands of years and you get unfold and experience it right under your feet, today!
+Fast forwarding time, today, Turkey is a desirable destination presenting a range of incredible opportunities for visitors on a Turkey vacation.
+History and culture has been preserved here for over tens and thousands of years and you can unfold and experience it right under your feet, today!
 Welcome to Turkey the land of turquoise, culture, outdoor adventures, cuisines and numerous World Heritage Sites.

-1. The Rock Sites of Cappadocia and Göreme National Park (1985)
+1. The Rock Sites of Cappadocia Turkey and Göreme National Park (1985)

 There’s no doubt that the famed landscape of Cappadocia comprising of fairy chimneys, rock sanctuaries and underground cities made it to the UNESCOs list.
 Fairy chimneys ranging from stout pyramids to precarious pinnacles were formed by years of erosion and today are a sight to behold.
-The best view of these formations is on a hot-air balloon ride, especially during sunrise or sunset.
+The best view of these formations is on a hot-air balloon ride, especially during sunrise or sunset on your Turkey vacation.

 Location – The most convenient and fastest way to get to Cappadocia is via plane.
 You can take a flight to Kayseri Erkilet Airport (75 km from Cappadocia) or Nevşehir Kapadokya Airport (44 km from Cappadocia).